TaylorOD/Professional_Technical_Interviewee/12_sean_wolter/show_notes.md

 - ActiveCampaign Careers: https://www.activecampaign.com/about/careers

 If you enjoyed the show please subscribe, thumbs up, and share the show.
-Episodes released on the first four Thursday's of each month.
+Episodes released on the first four Thursdays of each month.

 ### Host: Taylor Owen Dorsett
 - Email: dorsetttaylordev@gmail.com